ASE-Workshop-2023/tutorial/_episodes/08-calculations-in-parallel.md

 - GPAW development is closely related to ASE development.
 - The difference between GPAW and other external Python calculators is that it includes a special Python interpreter for parallel calculations.

-### The workflow for single core GPAW calculations is the same as that for built-in calculators
+### For serial GPAW calculations we use the standard procedure

 - To begin with, we run a single-point energy calculation using Kohn-Sham density-functional theory (DFT).
 - First, we import GPAW and create the atoms object